PenguiLoader/MC-SRV-DL-API/README.md

 The Minecraft Server Software API let's you download server softwares with ease.
 As of right now, these are:

-- Paper
-- Purpur
+- 📜Paper
-- Spigot (BungeeCord .jar)
+- 🟪Purpur
-- Vanilla
+- 🎉Vanilla

 To download one, use the /download endpoint with the software, version and build parameter.
 Here is an example: